dk-liang/dk-liang.github.io/_pages/about.md

 News
 ======
+04 / 2024: I obtain the Youth Student Fundamental Research Project from the National Natural Science Foundation of China (NSFC), which is a grant of **300,000 RMB**!
 03 / 2024: FIDTM is selected as an **ESI Highly Cited Paper**  (Top 1% of papers in the academic field)
 03 / 2024: One paper is accepted by **PR**
 02 / 2024: One paper is accepted by **CVPR 2024**